Breakfast image

 Did you know that the way you shop can help turtle doves?

-The manufacturers of Fair to Nature products source ingredients from certified Fair to Nature farms.
+The manufacturers of Fair to Nature badged products source ingredients from certified Fair to Nature farms.

 Honeychop Horse Feeds uses the chopped straw from Fair to Nature oat crops in a range of nutritious, high fibre feeds for horses.
 The business began as a farm diversification in 1987 and has gone from strength to strength since then.
-The farm is home to a wide range of wildlife, including barn owls and kestrels.
+The farm is home to a wide range of wildlife, including Barn Owls, Kestrels and Brown Hares.
 For stockists, please visit the Honeychop website.